 The summer is also a great time to give back to your community.
 Consider hosting a free class or workshop, or volunteering your time or services.
 Volunteer work is not only a rewarding way to help others, but it can also help you build connections within your community, gain positive publicity for your business, and make philanthropy part of your brand.

 Voluntarily taking the time off can be particularly challenging as a small business owner.
 Between a constant rotation of projects, client meetings, and management tasks, it’s easy to feel trapped.
 When business slows down, plan ahead and let your clients know that you will be taking some vacation time.
-Even if it’s just a long weekend away, truly take time to decompress—that means not answering emails or business calls unless it’s urgent.
+Even if it’s just a long weekend away, vacation is a time to fully decompress—that means not answering emails or business calls unless it’s urgent.
 Remember, taking some time to yourself will help you recharge and come back ready to work.